awonyu9/CricketLivestream/README.md

 <h1 align="center"> Cricket Livestream </h1>

 <p align="center">
-  This project simulates live-streaming of cricket matches using Kafka, cleans the data using Spark, stores it into MongoDB, and displays in on a Streamlit dashboard.
+  This project simulates live-streaming of cricket matches using Kafka, cleans the data using Spark, stores it into MongoDB, and displays key statistics on a Streamlit dashboard.

 ![image](https://github.com/Pierre-He/CricketLivestream/assets/71611172/3c56d04b-8343-44ed-9e28-353e981b6384)